elu139/factr/README.md

 Current solutions are flawed.
 Human-powered systems like X's Community Notes are slow and inconsistent.
 Meanwhile, AI tools like McAfee's deepfake detector are too simplistic, often flagging content with any AI-generated component (e.g., AI audio over real video) as entirely fake.

 Our solution offers a more nuanced approach.
 Instead of just detecting AI generation, factr cross-references visual, audio, and textual information within a piece of content to identify logical contradictions and inconsistencies—the true hallmarks of misinformation.

+Ongoing Steps: Fine-tune the misinformation detection accuracy:
+There’s no way to hit 0% error with an LLM-based detection system, but the most effective setup is a tight RAG pipeline with verification and abstention: retrieve from a high-quality corpus with hybrid search, make the model quote sources directly (and refuse if not found), use constrained decoding and tools for math/code, then add a verification loop or cross-model check.
+Combine that with confidence thresholds so the system can abstain instead of hallucinate.
+This drives error rates very low, but the only true “zero” comes from returning exact source text, or prompting it to return uncertain cases to a human.